lokeshbaleboina/retail-ai-assistant/README.md

 ---

 ## ⭐ Acknowledgement
-Built as a submission for **EY Techathon 6.0** demonstrating scalable, agentic AI for omnichannel retail.
+Built as a submission for **EY Techathon 6.0 Round 2** demonstrating scalable, agentic AI for omnichannel retail.